5.7.6 Trust Fund Penalty Assessment Action

 Form 2750 Waiver Extending Statutory Period for Assessment of Trust Fund Recovery Penalty

-Tax Returns Photocopies of related Forms 941, Employers Quarterly Federal Tax Return or other tax returns
+Tax Returns Photocopies of related Forms 941, Employers Quarterly Federal Tax Return or other applicable employment tax returns

 Form 9327 Nonassertion Recommendation of Uncollectible Trust Fund Recovery Penalty or of Uncollectible Personal Liability for Excise Tax